 Tracking Trump’s picks for his Cabinet and administration

-By Curt Merrill, Way Mullery, Lou Robinson, Henrik Pettersson, Gillian Roberts and Janie Boschma, CNN
+By Curt Merrill, Way Mullery, Lou Robinson, Henrik Pettersson, Gillian Roberts, Janie Boschma and Annette Choi, CNN

 (CNN) — President-elect Donald Trump has moved swiftly to announce his selections for his next Cabinet and key administration posts.
 Since CNN projected on November 6 that Trump would win election for a second term, the incoming president has announced more than two dozen choices to lead key agencies and policy areas.